kbennett2000/HamLog/design_useCases.md

 - ~~[We are a group of operators hunting multiple POTA activators in a single park](https://github.com/kbennett2000/HamLog/issues/11)~~
 - ~~[We are a group of operators hunting multiple POTA activators in multiple parks](https://github.com/kbennett2000/HamLog/issues/12)~~

+- I am an activator who needs to export my logs to POTA

 ### Activating
 - [I am a lone activator in a single park responding to a single contact](https://github.com/kbennett2000/HamLog/issues/13)